 When I visit my friend’s house in the Scottish Highlands, one of the great pleasures is the kitchen with its views on to the hills, rolling garden and loch beyond.
-Just behind the kitchen table there’s a pair of doors leading to a walk-in pantry, chock-a-block with spices, nuts, jams, breakfast cereals, assorted tins, pasta, coffee and teas on old wood shelving.
+Just behind the kitchen table there’s a pair of doors leading to a walk-in pantry, chock-a-block with spices, nuts, jams, breakfast cereals, assorted tins, pasta, coffee and teas on old wood open shelving.
 This pantry is a scented luxury I covet and intend to incorporate into the kitchen area of my new home.
-Jane Stewart, Design Director, of Mowlem & Co, London, has provided this informative blog in response to our questions about how to design a walk-in pantry, its benefits and how a pantry harmonises with the way we live now.
+Jane Stewart, Design Director, of Mowlem & Co, London, has provided this informative blog in response to our questions about how to design a walk-in pantry, its benefits and how a pantry space harmonises with the way we live now.

 What is a walk-in pantry?

-Traditionally, before refrigeration, integrated appliances and open plan living, kitchens were much more distinct, with a variety of separate small rooms (or even outhouses) for storage, preparation and clean up tasks.
+Traditionally, before refrigeration, integrated appliances and open plan living, kitchens were much more distinct, with a variety of separate small rooms (or even outhouses) for food storage, preparation and clean up tasks.
 These took the form of pantries for dry goods and special equipment, larders for meat and dairy, sculleries for washing up, cellars for wine and barrelled goods, while only actual cooking took place in the kitchen.

 It may actually be easier than imagined to create such a closed off room, with the clever rethinking of space, entrances, exits and staircases and with the wonder of stud walls and architectural glass.
 It is also important to consider proper air flow and ventilation.